Authored by the expert who managed and guided the team behind the Greece Property Pack

 Which neighborhoods will see the highest price growth in Thessaloniki in 2026?

-As of early 2026, the top neighborhoods expected to see the highest price growth in Thessaloniki are Kalamaria (Aretsou, Nea Krini, Mikra), Pylaia, Toumba, and Charilaou, all benefiting from either metro access or strong local demand fundamentals.
+As of early 2026, the neighborhoods expected to see the highest property price growth in Thessaloniki during 2026 are Kalamaria (covering Aretsou, Nea Krini, and Mikra), Pylaia, and Toumba, all of which combine strong demand fundamentals with near-term catalysts.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Thessaloniki.